Child Development and Parenting

 - Cavities are caused by germs.
 Food and drinks with sugar can help these germs grow.

-- If your baby takes a bottle to bed or at naptime, use only water.
-Milk, formula or juice can lead to decay on your baby’s teeth.
+- If your baby has their teeth (usually around 9 to 12 months) and takes a bottle to bed or at naptime, use water.
+Milk, formula and especially juice can lead to decay on your baby’s teeth.

 - If you breast feed your baby beyond the age of 1, there may be more risk your baby will get cavities.

-How do I keep my child’s teeth healthy after they have all their teeth?
+How do I keep my child’s teeth healthy as they get older?

 - Baby teeth are just as important as adult teeth.
 They help your child speak and chew well.
 Most importantly, they hold space for adult teeth.